-7.2.4 Ratios and Proportions
+7.2.4 Ratios and Proportions Learners will be able to:

 - a.
 Distinguish between ratios and proportions - b.
-Divide any given value in form of given ratios - c.
-Apply ratios and proportions in accounting and business situations
+Divide any given value in form of givenratios - c.
+Apply ratios and proportions in accountingand business situations

 7.2.5 Logarithms

 - a.
 Define logarithms

 - b.
 Identify different types of logarithms

 - c.
 Use logarithms in simplifying mathematical expressions